 Joint pain is something many people experience as they get older, but it can also affect younger people as well.
 For any age group, joint pain can be miserable and frustrating, but Bart Gatz, MD, and the team at American Interventional Pain Institute in Greenacres, Florida, have the training and experience to help.
-Dr. Gatz is a distinguished pain medicine specialist providing high-quality services for patients who have joint pain and other chronic pain problems.
-Request a consultation online or by phone today to learn more.
+Dr. Gatz is a distinguished pain medicine specialist providing high-quality services for patients who have joint pain and other persistent pain problems.
+Call 561-641-0089 to request a consultation today.

 What causes joint pain?

 Your joints come under all sorts of stresses every day as your body moves, and therefore may suffer injury or cumulative damage over time.